 • 504 – Gateway Timeout

-• Cause: Proxy-side: No response from the target server within the timeout period after forwarding.
+• Cause: IP-side: No response from the target server within the timeout period after forwarding.
 Target-side: Timeout due to complex processing or excessive load.

 • Fix: Check network stability and reconnect.
-Contact the proxy provider if the issue is proxy-related, or retry later for target server issues.
+Contact the IP provider if the issue is IP-related, or retry later for target server issues.

-• Prioritize residential proxies to reduce detection risks.
+• Prioritize native IP to reduce detection risks.

 • Regularly rotate IPs during automated operations to avoid IP bans.